Details of 2018 events, including our May AGM, will be available soon.

-Outline reports on the 2016 AGM and on 2016 Weekend are available below:
+Outline reports on previous events are available below:

 The Romany Society Weekend, Whitby, 21-23 October 2016